TerribleDev/TimberWinR/TimberWinR/mdocs/IISW3CInput.md

 ## Fields
-After a successful parse of an event, the following fields are added [if configured to be logged](http://technet.microsoft.com/en-us/library/cc754702(v=ws.10).aspx)
+After a successful parse of an event, the following fields are added [(if configured to be logged)](http://technet.microsoft.com/en-us/library/cc754702(v=ws.10).aspx)

 | Name | Type | Description |
 | ---- |:-----| :-----------------------------------------------------------------------|